femiyb/woo-simple-hooks/readme.txt

 Or install direct from the Plugin Repository using the Plugins system in WordPress.

+== Frequently Asked Questions ==

+= Where do I find the seetings? =

+Under WooCommerce -> Simple Hooks Settings

+= Can I contribute to the plugin? =

+Of course!
+Please fork the [GitHub](https://github.com/femiyb/woo-simple-hooks/) repository and send a pull request.

 == Screenshots ==

+1. Simple Hooks Settings Page

+2. Shop Page with Simple Hooks

 == Changelog ==

+= 0.2 - 27/08/2018 =
+* All functions, screenshots updated

 = 0.1.1 =
 Initial release.